Training Your Dog To Make Eye Contact & Focus

 - Don’t move the treat in your hand all the way behind your head.

-- Stand, rather than sitting.
+- Try the command while standing rather than sitting.

 - Say “focus” in various different tones of voice.